megaarmos/gulp-opencart/README.md

 # Gulp for opencart
-Ready gulp.js for your project
+Ready gulp.js for your project.
 ***Supports only ```sass``` and ```scss```***

 ## Get Started